Unilever’s Generic Competitive Strategy & Growth Strategies

 Diversification (Supporting Strategy).
 Unilever uses diversification as a supporting intensive growth strategy.
 This intensive strategy focuses on establishing new businesses to grow the company.
 For example, to achieve diversification, Unilever acquires other businesses over time, such as the acquisition of the personal care business of Sara Lee Corporation in 2009-2010.
 The generic competitive strategy of differentiation supports this intensive growth strategy by ensuring that Unilever’s acquired brands offer unique features that attract target consumers.
 A strategic objective connected to this intensive strategy is to achieve growth by continuing the company’s trend of mergers and acquisitions.
 Such a trend strengthens Unilever’s market reach in the global consumer goods industry.

 Market Development (Supporting Strategy).
 Market development is used as a supporting intensive growth strategy in Unilever’s business.
 In this intensive strategy, the company grows by entering new markets or market segments.
 For example, Unilever can grow by marketing its current products as a new solution to unaddressed needs in certain market segments, such as infant care needs.
 However, the company already has a significant presence in many consumer goods market segments worldwide.
 Thus, this intensive growth strategy takes only a supporting role in Unilever’s business.
-The generic strategy of differentiation supports this intensive strategy by creating a competitive advantage, based on product uniqueness necessary to successfully enter new market segments.
+The generic competitive strategy of differentiation supports this intensive strategy by creating a competitive advantage, based on product uniqueness necessary to successfully enter new market segments.
 A strategic objective based on market development is to grow Unilever by implementing marketing campaigns that highlight other potential benefits of its current products.

 References

-• Unilever PLC – Form 20-F.
+• Unilever – Form 20-F.

-• Unilever PLC – Our Approach.
+• Unilever – Our Strategy and Growth Action Plan.